Working on salish : NEMO v3.6

 Prepare and Execute Runs

-The SS-run-sets SalishSea/ Directory contains a subdirectory called v201702/ that contains a version controlled sample run description file and namelist segment files.
-Create your own directory in that repo where you can copy, edit, and version control those files to define the run that you want to execute.
+The SS-run-sets repository contains a subdirectory called v202111/ that contains version controlled sample run description files and namelist segment files.
+Create your own directory in that repository (e.g. SS-run-sets/SalishSea/djl/ ) where you can copy, edit, and version control those files to define the run that you want to execute.

-The run description file is described in the Run Description File Structure section of the project tools documentation.
+The run description file contents are described in the Run Description File Structure section of the SalishSeaCast NEMO Command Processor package .
 The namelists are described in the NEMO-3.6 Book.

 Use salishsea run Sub-command to prepare, execute, and gather the results for a run: